Posted on 24 Dec 2021

 Trainee Blog: How to get the most out of working in a team split across different offices

 Team collaboration creates great opportunities for trainees to learn from different lawyers and to make the most out of their training contract.
 My current team is based in our three main offices (Exeter, London, and Bristol) and as a trainee, it might be difficult at first to work with everyone on the same level.
 Below are some tips to help encourage and maintain those relationships when distance is a factor.

 Teams, Teams, Teams (or any other video conferencing)

 With so many of us working in a hybrid of working from home and the office, we aren't strangers to the benefits of video conferencing.
 At Michelmores, we are encouraged to use systems like Microsoft Teams whenever possible, an obvious way of connecting with colleagues that you might not deal with daily.
-Think of these connections in the same way that you would have brief catch ups by the coffee machine or the printer.
+Think of these connections in the same way that you would have brief catch-ups by the coffee machine or the printer.
 This helps strengthen relationships and ensures others feel just as much a part of the team despite not being in the same location.

 It is likely for workload across team members to vary greatly, creating the perfect opportunity to fully explore different aspects of the seat that might interest you.
 Don’t be afraid to show a genuine interest in the work your colleagues from different offices are involved in.
 You might not be able to assist straight away but not only will colleagues appreciate it but they are more likely to think of you when the time does come.

 Taking initiative with the work you have will place you in good stead when working intra-office.
-Being able to spot next steps and suggest ways in which you can help, will maintain a consistent working relation with colleagues which allows you to continually learn from them.
+Being able to spot the next steps and suggest ways in which you can help, will maintain a consistent working relationship with colleagues which allows you to continually learn from them.
 This is a great skill for lawyers and one that will be appreciated by those around you.

 Ask for feedback